 As a result of this strategic review and of the rebalancing of risk and reward across the portfolio, we updated our financial objectives.
 This also reflects the composition of our existing portfolio and the market environment in which we operate.

-Total return objective of 12%, to be achieved over the long term
+Total return objective of 12%, to be Annual total return objective of 10% of achieved over the long term Opening NAV